Novactive/Nova-eZPlatform-Bundles/components/RecaptchaFieldBundle/README.md

 Special Mentions and Credits
 ----------------------------

-- This bundle features are inspired by https://github.com/adamwojs/ezplatform-form-builder-recaptcha-field fusionned with eZ Mailing
+- This bundle features are inspired by https://github.com/adamwojs/ezplatform-form-builder-recaptcha-field
-  (and old Novactive bundle never released in Open Source)